Donnchevski/AIFootball/README.md

 Python script for 3v3 football game used in Robomac competition as part of the AI category.

 ## Rules
-* 3 vs 3 Players football game, everyone is player and goalkeeper at the same time
+* 3 vs 3 Players football game, everyone is a player and a goalkeeper at the same time
 * Match duration is 90 seconds
-* You will choose your team on the final day
+* Each one of the three players have the following attributes:
-* The rest of the rules are according to the official England premier league rules
+** asd
 * `AIFootball.py` is the official simulation script
 * You write the `dicision()` function in `Manager.py`
 * You can remove the render to speed up training